 Snowmobiling in Denali

 Download a free site bulletin that outlines important Snowmobile Regulations and safety information for park and preserve areas that surround the boundaries of the former Mount McKinley National Park.
 A map that lists eight GPS boundary coordinates and five GPS reference points will help snowmobile operators steer clear of designated wilderness areas.
+NOTE: These coordinates have been updated to reflect the findings of a re-survey of the southern wilderness boundary conducted in 2011.

 Area of the Former Mount McKinley National Park